OpenSILEX/docs-community-dev/docs/localInstallation.md

 ```
 It takes some time.

-It may ends in error telling that a PHP package is missing.
+It may end in error telling that a PHP package is missing.
 In this case, install this package:
 ```
 sudo apt-get install php-<name of the package given by composer>
 ```
 Re-run `composer update`.
-It may ends again in error like previously.
+It may end again in error like previously.

 Repeat the steps until it ends successfully.